Say Hello To The Future of Filing

-For example, some organisations choose to use an inverted pyramid style where, instead of putting the CEO on the top of a hierarchy, they actually put him or her at the bottom.
+For example, some organisations choose to use an inverted pyramid style where, instead of putting the CEO on the top of a hierarchy, they actually put them at the bottom.
 This tends to be used in more democratic, or customer-centric companies.

 Why is it Important to Have a Good Org Chart?

-Typically, organisational charts are used to explain who does which job, who their manager is and where individuals sit within the company hierarchy.
+Typically, organisational charts are used to explain who does which job, who their manager is and where individuals sit within the company.
 But, it is far more than just a pretty picture or a snapshot in time.

 An org chart physically illustrates your company’s approach to how it handles everything from customer support to product design and marketing.
 For those who know how to see what it’s really saying (and depending on how much info is included) an org chart can illustrate key facts, including: